October is dedicated as Facial Pain Awareness Month –

 Q: Do you have Constant atypical facial pain?
 Like pain never leaves (unless medicated?)
 If so, can you tell me what your pain levels normally are for the most part?

 A: I do when I’m in the midst of a bad flare.
 The last one went on for 18 mths.
 I tried everything, Botox, nerve blocks, lots of different med combos.
 My pain level without meds: 13 on a 1-10 scale.
-Even on meds if I was in a high stress or stimulus environment for too long the pain triggered past meds and I would have to go to emergency for Morphine and Blood Pressure management.
+Even on meds if I was in a high stress or stimulus environment for too long the pain triggered past the meds and I would have to go in for emergency Morphine and Blood Pressure management.
 High pain levels for such a long time triggered severe hypertension.

 It took a lot of meds and about a year of them and many visits for emergency nerve blocks and morphine shots, but I am down to one dose meds every two days of what used to be a three times a day dose.
 But every two days at max keeps the pain at bay once I don’t encounter triggers.